Homomorphisms between multidimensional constant-shape substitutions: General setting and notions

-Using the language we define the subshift $X_{\zeta}$ associated to a substitution as the set of all sequences $x\in \A^{\Z^{d}}$ such that every pattern occurring in $x$ is in $\mathcal{L}_{\zeta}$, and we denote $(X_{\zeta},S,\Z^{d})$ the \emph{substitution subshift}.
-If $\zeta$ is a primitive constant-shape substitution, the existence of \emph{periodic points} is well known, i.e., there exists at least one point $x_{0}\in X_{\zeta}$ such that $\zeta^{p}(x_{0})=x_{0}$ for some $p>0$.
-In the primitive case, the subshift is preserved replacing the substitution by a power of it, i.e., $X_{\zeta^{n}}$ is equal to $X_{\zeta}$ for all $n>0$.
-Then, we may assume that the substitution possess at least one fixed point, i.e., there exists a point $x\in X_{\zeta}$ such that $x=\zeta(x)$.
-It is well known that this subshift is uniquely ergodic (in \cite{lee2003consequences} can be found a proof for substitution tiling systems seen as substitution Delone sets for $\R^{d}$-actions that can be adapted for our context with the assumption of the supports $(F_{n}^{\zeta})_{n>0}$ being a F\o lner sequence).
-The unique ergodic measure is characterized in terms of the expansion matrix of $\zeta$, and we denote this measure as $\mu_{\zeta}$.
+We will restrict our study to primitive substitutions.
+A substitution is called \emph{primitive} if there exists a positive integer $n>0$, such that for every $a,b\in \A$, $b$ occurs in $\zeta^{n}(a)$.
+If $\zeta$ is a primitive constant-shape substitution, the substitutive system $(X_{\zeta},S,\Z^{d})$ is minimal (the proof of Proposition 5.2 in \cite{queffelec2010substitution} for the one-dimensional case can be easily adapted to our case), and the existence of $\zeta$-\emph{periodic points} is well known, i.e., there exists at least one point $x_{0}\in X_{\zeta}$ such that $\zeta^{p}(x_{0})=x_{0}$ for some $p>0$.
+Under the primitivity assumption, the subshift is preserved replacing the substitution by a power of it, i.e., $X_{\zeta^{n}}$ is equal to $X_{\zeta}$ for all $n>0$.
+Then, we may assume that the substitution possesses at least one fixed point, i.e., there exists a point $x\in X_{\zeta}$ such that $x=\zeta(x)$.
+It is well known that this subshift is strictly ergodic (in \cite{lee2003consequences} can be found a proof of the unique ergodicity for substitutive tiling systems seen as substitutive Delone sets for $\R^{d}$-actions that can be adapted for our context thanks to the assumption that the sequence of supports $(F_{n}^{\zeta})_{n>0}$ form a F\o lner sequence).
+The unique ergodic measure is characterized in terms of the expansion matrix of $\zeta$ and we denote this measure as $\mu_{\zeta}$.
 For a cylinder set $[\texttt{p}]_{n}$, where $\texttt{p}$ is a pattern in $\mathcal{L}_{\zeta}$, the quantity $\mu_{\zeta}([\texttt{p}])$ represents the frequency of the pattern $\texttt{p}$ in any sequence in $X_{\zeta}$.
+The frequencies of patterns exist by unique ergodicity.